UC Hospitality - Serial Box

 Networking Requirements

 The Serial Box communicates with the UC Hospitality system on port 8080.
-Both firewalls (the on-prem and hosted) must have port 8080 open and ACLs set up to ensure only communication from trusted IPs is accepted.
+Both firewalls (on-prem and hosted) must have port 8080 open and ACLs configured to allow only communication from trusted IPs.

 Important: Opening port 22 is not normally needed and is a frequent point of attack.
 Never open port 22 without a strong Access Control List (ACL) in place.